M0WA/marsos/README.md

 ## execute test-suite

-the test-suite uses configuration from conf/dist.conf as well as conf/test.conf. running the following command will start up 2 qemu based vms based on the current image.
+the test-suite uses configuration from conf/dist.conf as well as conf/test.conf. running the following command will start up 2 qemu vms based on the current image.

     ./test.sh